Travel Budget for Shanghai Visit Shanghai on a Budget or Travel in Style

 Calculated from travelers like you

-• The cost of a taxi ride in Shanghai is significantly more than public transportation.
-On average, past travelers have spent $3.87 (¥28) per person, per day, on local transportation in Shanghai.
+• On average, past travelers have spent $3.85 (¥28) per person, per day, on local transportation in Shanghai.
+The cost of a taxi ride or rideshare service (Uber/Lyft) in Shanghai is significantly more than public transportation.

 • Transportation1 Taxis, local buses, subway, etc.